Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

 \subsection{Passive Safety with Maximum Acceleration}

+In the presence of moving obstacles, collision freedom gets significantly more involved, because, even if our robot is doing the best it can, other obstacles could still actively try to crash into it.

-Passive safety considers the robot safe if it is able to come to a full stop before making contact with an obstacle.
-When every moving robot and obstacle follows passive safety then there will be no collisions.
-Otherwise, \ie, if careless or malicious obstacles are moving in the environment, passive safety ensures that at least our own robot is stopped so that collision impact is kept small.
+Passive safety, thus, considers the robot safe if no collisions can happen while it is driving.
+The robot, thus, needs to be able to come to a full stop before making contact with any obstacle, see \rref{fig:passivesafetyillustration}.
+Intuitively, when every moving robot and obstacle follows passive safety then there will be no collisions.
+Otherwise, if careless or malicious obstacles are moving in the environment, passive safety ensures that at least our own robot is stopped so that collision impact is kept small.
 In this section, we will develop a robot controller that provably ensures passive safety.
-In this section, we remove the restriction that obstacles cannot move, but keep the remaining simplifying assumptions from the beginning of\rref{sec:models}: \begin{itemize} \item in its decisions, the robot will assume it uses maximum braking or maximum acceleration, \item the robot will not be able to reverse its direction, but only drive smooth curves in forward direction, \item the robot will not keep track of the center of the circle around which its current arc is taking it, but choose steering through picking a curve radius, and \item obstacles can move, but the robot and the obstacle will decide on their next maneuver at the same time. \end{itemize}
+We remove the restriction that obstacles cannot move, but the robot and the obstacle will decide on their next maneuver at the same time and they are still subject to the simplifying assumptions \ref{assumption:maxab}--\ref{assumption:nocirclecenter}.